Home / News & insights / Insights / Part 36 Offers – a quick case law update

 Conclusion

-CPR Part 36 has been updated to reflect the introduction in October 2023 of fixed recoverable costs for small, fast, and intermediate track claims with a value under £100,000.
+CPR Part 36 was updated in 2024 to reflect the introduction in October 2023 of fixed recoverable costs for small, fast, and intermediate track claims with a value under £100,000.
 In essence, where a Part 36 offer is accepted by either the Claimant or Defendant within the relevant period (21 days), the Claimant will be entitled to the fixed recoverable costs applicable to the stage the claim has reached, and the appropriate fixed cost band set out in CPR 45.

 However, where a Defendant fails to beat a Claimant’s Part 36 offer at trial, the Claimant is entitled to its fixed recoverable costs for the stage applicable at the date of Judgment plus an uplift of 35% on the difference from when the relevant period expired and the date of Judgment.